What Is The Washington State Long Term Care Tax?

 When is it not worth opting out of the WA Long-Term Care Payroll Tax?

-If a WA resident is nearing retirement, it is not worth opting out of the long-term care payroll tax.
+If a WA resident nearing retirement, opting out of the long-term care payroll tax is not worth opting out.
 The payroll tax applies to active W-2 employees only.
 If a WA resident earns less than $100,000 a year or does not plan to earn more than $100,000 a year in their career, it is not worth opting out of the long-term care payroll tax.

-How much money will it cost me to contribute to the WA Cares Fund?
+How much will it cost me to contribute to the WA Cares Fund?

 Washington employees will pay $0.58 per $100.00 of their wages.
 Thus, for every $100 a Washington employee earns, they will pay $0.58 for the rest of their career.